World Statesmen.org HOME >

 Senegal

-Governors of the Compagnie Normande de Sénégambie
+Governors of the Compagnie Normande de Rouen de Sénégambie

 1626 - 1631 Thomas Lambert (Lombard) (d.
 1631)

-1631 - 1641 Jacques Fumechon
+1631 - 1641 Jacques Fuméchon

 1641 - 1648 Jean Colyer (Caullier)

-1649 - 1650 sieur de Souffy (Soussy) (d.
+1649 - 1650 sieur de Soussy (Souffy) (d.
 1650)

 1651 - 1658 sieur Mésineau (d.
 1658)